cuckoosandbox/community/README.md

 Approximately 140 of the signatures were already mapped into ATT&CK.
 We added new signatures, possible because MBC includes malware-related behaviors that ATT&CK doesn't.
 We also revised 80 of the ATT&CK mappings according to MBC's malware-focused content.

 Below, we explain how these signatures are used.
 We begin with an example Python signature and then show report output.
+We end with information on how to use the signature repository.

 Example Cuckoo Signature
 ------------------------